Leading Linear Bearing Manufacturers

 Types of Linear Bearings

-Overall, linear bearings tend to be classified by two main elements: the type of rails they operate with and their method of adherence to such rails.
-Rails for linear guides generally fall into two basic categories: round rails or square rails (also known as profile rails).
-With regard to linear guides as whole (i.e. rails plus the moving carriage), three main types of linear bearings can be considered: linear ball bearings, linear roller bearings, and slide bearings.
+They are generally categorized based on two key aspects: the type of rails they use and their attachment method to these rails.
+Rails for linear guides typically come in two forms: round rails or square rails (also referred to as profile rails).
+When looking at linear guides as a complete system—rails combined with the moving carriage—there are three primary types of linear bearings to consider: linear ball bearings, linear roller bearings, and slide bearings.

-Slide bearings possess three basic designs: boxway, dovetail, and bushing.
-These designs primarily denote the configuration of the carriage that allows it to physically fit onto the rail.
-Bushing type bearings are particularly common.
-The term bushing refers to bearings that travel along rails using a cylindrical opening.
-Typically, such bearings contain two such openings that travel a pair of round rails.
-The walls of these openings commonly consist of materials such as injection-molded polymers, bronze infused with oil, or a type of powdered metal.
+They offer three fundamental designs: boxway, dovetail, and bushing.
+These designs describe the carriage configuration that ensures a precise fit onto the rail.
+Bushing-type bearings are especially prevalent.
+In this context, a bushing refers to bearings that glide along rails through a cylindrical opening.
+Usually, these bearings have two cylindrical openings that slide along a pair of round rails.
+The walls of these openings are typically crafted from materials such as injection-molded polymers, oil-infused bronze, or powdered metal.

 Rolling Element Bearings